 Side-window navigation couldn’t be simpler.
 You point the lubber line on top of your compass at where you want to go.
 Now as long as you hold your compass flat in front of you with the lubber line pointing in the direction you’re going, you should always see the same number in your window as long as you’re going the right way.
 If you see a different number, turn until you see the same number.

-The downside of the side window method is that you need to remember your number, or you’re in trouble.
+The downside of the side window method is that you need to remember your number.

 Navigating with bezel works essentially the same as using the side window, but your bezel remembers your number for you.
 All you do is, point the lubber line on top of your compass at where you want to go, and then wait until the card settles down and stops moving.
 Then turn your bezel until the double triangle on the edge of the bezel (the notch right by the number zero on the bezel) is bracketing the north arrow on the card.
 Now as long as you hold your compass flat in front of you with the lubber line pointing in the direction you’re going, you should always see the north arrow inside the notch, as long as you’re going the right way.
 If not, turn until you see the north arrow inside the notch.